"Sichuan's underwater inferno—a symphony of sizzle, spice, and sensation."

 Can I make this dish ahead of time and reheat it?

-While ‘Spicy Sichuan Water Boiled Fish’ is best enjoyed fresh to preserve its authentic flavors and textures, you can make some components ahead of time to streamline the cooking process when you’re ready to serve.
-To start, you can marinate the fish for up to 30 minutes in advance, covering it and storing it in the refrigerator.
+While Spicy Sichuan Water-Boiled Fish is best enjoyed fresh to preserve its authentic flavors and textures, you can make some components ahead of time to streamline the cooking process when you’re ready to serve.
+Marinate the fish for up to 30 minutes in advance, covering it and storing it in the refrigerator.
 This allows the fish to absorb the flavors of the marinade while you focus on preparing the rest of the dish.
 You can also prepare the broth and toppings ahead of time.
 Simply cook the broth and set aside the garnishes, but avoid cooking the fish or adding the hot oil until just before serving.
 When you’re ready to enjoy the dish, gently reheat the broth and bring it to a simmer.
 Add the marinated fish and cook it for a few minutes until the pieces are tender and fully cooked through.
 Finally, prepare the hot oil fresh just before serving.
 The sizzling oil is crucial for giving the dish its signature aroma and the dramatic presentation, so it’s best to add it last.
-By keeping the fish, broth, and hot oil separate until serving, you’ll preserve the vibrant flavors and textures of Sichuan boiled fish ensuring a fresh, sizzling, and authentic dining experience every time.
+By keeping the fish, broth, and hot oil separate until serving, you’ll preserve the vibrant flavors and textures of the dish ensuring a fresh, sizzling, and authentic dining experience every time.

 How should I store leftovers?